Unlock Your Creativity With Shadow Work

 After I launched my book, I felt the need to take writing more seriously and I’ve been writing articles and recording videos for 17 weeks straight now.
 This endeavor is not only making me face every fear I have but also required me to rearrange my whole life and business.

 This leads us to one last lesson, my experience as a therapist constantly shows me how people are immensely afraid of their gifts and talents.
-They’re willing to face their darkness but run away from their inner gold.
+They’re willing to face their darkness but run away from their inner gold, especially their creativity.

 Why? … Because accepting our talents demands courage and responsibility.
 Unfortunately, many people are lazy and choose to remain anxious and depressed instead of truly committing to developing their capabilities.